1. Create .env file with secrets (see "Configure Secrets" below)

 Web App

-The web UI is served through the same ingress as the auth broker (single-origin architecture):
+The web UI is served through the same ingress as the controlplane (single-origin architecture):

 - UI: